-The Victorian Government is building three state-of-the-art stations as part of the Mernda Rail Extension Project.
+The Victorian Government has built three state-of-the-art stations as part of the Mernda Rail Extension Project.

 The premium station at Mernda will integrate with the future Mernda Town Centre, providing easy access to shopping, entertainment, cafés, restaurants, a library, health and fitness facilities, bus services and the station’s two car park areas.

-Mernda station will be a fully integrated transport hub, servicing the 5,000 passengers expected to board trains each day.
+Mernda station is a fully integrated transport hub, servicing the 5,000 passengers boarding trains each day.

-Inspired by the shape of an Australian rural homestead, the station’s sloping roofline will provide a landmark for Mernda.
+Inspired by the shape of an Australian rural homestead, the station’s sloping roofline provides a landmark for Mernda.

 Arriving at the station

-The station forecourt and main entry will be on the south side of Bridge Inn Road, beneath the station platform, providing direct access from a walking and cycling path, bus interchange, kiss-and-ride/ taxi drop-off and car parks.
+The station forecourt and main entry is on the south side of Bridge Inn Road, beneath the station platform, providing direct access from a walking and cycling path, bus interchange, kiss-and-ride/ taxi drop-off and car parks.

-A second entry, on the north side of Bridge Inn Road, will also offer stairs and a lift so passengers don’t have to cross Bridge Inn Road.
+A second entry, on the north side of Bridge Inn Road, offers stairs and a lift so passengers don’t have to cross Bridge Inn Road.

-Access to the platforms will be via stairs and three generous-sized glass-walled lifts, equipped with their own back-up power source.
+Access to the platforms is via stairs and three generous-sized glass-walled lifts, equipped with their own back-up power source.